Biomarkers of dementia in the general population

 Areas of investigation/research focus

 At the University Medicine of Greifswald we have extensive clinical phenotype data and whole body MRI-images from the population-based cohorts SHIP and TREND (SHIP/TREND, n> 8000) and inpatients cohorts (GANI_MED, n>4500).
-Additionally, we use MRI data from the UKBiobank and other cohorts as well.
+Additionally, we use MRI data from the UKBiobank, German National Cohort and other cohorts as well.

-We coordinate the German activities in the JPND project “Brain Imaging, cognition, Dementia and next generation GEnomics: a Transdisciplinary approach to search for risk and protective factors of neurodegenerative disease” (BRIDGET).
+We have coordinated the German activities in the JPND project “Brain Imaging, cognition, Dementia and next generation GEnomics: a Transdisciplinary approach to search for risk and protective factors of neurodegenerative disease” (BRIDGET).
 Together with international partners, we search for common and rare genetic variants of AD and will establish new brain imaging markers for early risk assessment of dementia.
 Additionally, we perform genome-wide sequencing for the determination of the degree of methylation (Methyl-C sequencing).
+In the NIH-funded follow-up project „cross-cohort-collaboration“ (CCC) we seek novel insight into the interaction of somatic risk factors like pulmonary or liver diseases in the pathogenesis of dementia.

 Along with the molecular parameters clinical and brain imaging phenotypes will be analyzed.
 My group is responsible for new structural MRI markers (see 2.)